-Analytics are changing the way businesses work.
+Analytics is changing the way businesses work.
 Being able to understand and interpret data is a key component to making the best decisions for your organization.
 Some data scientists have begun exploring the concept of analytics maturity models, meant to help businesses understand where they are in their ability to use analytics effectively and what steps they need to take to be able to take full advantage of the power of analytics.

 Here are some analytics maturity models to help you understand where your business might be in your analytics process.